 Summary of Project

-- Monitoring and tracking odontocetes in Hawaiian waters gives a better understanding of the species that travel or live in the area and their overlap with areas of naval activity and fishing effort.
+- Monitoring and tracking dolphins in West Florida Shelf waters gives us a better understanding of the species that travel or live in the area, establishing a health and behavior baseline.